tofukazoo/MkDocs_MiSTer/docs/setup/wifi.md

 ## Suggested WiFi Adapters

-You will require a USB WiFi Adapter to use this feature as there is no integrated WiFi on the DE10-Nano or the MiSTer Add-on boards.
+You will require a compatible USB WiFi Adapter to use this feature as there is no integrated WiFi on the DE10-Nano or the MiSTer Add-on boards.
 Not all models of wifi adapters are compatible, so try to stick with decent name brands.
-Many users have found that most ASUS, TP-Link, CanaKit, and Edimax wifi USB adapters work out of the box.
+Many users have found that most small ASUS, TP-Link, CanaKit, and Edimax wifi USB adapters work out of the box.
 Here's a few that have been reported to work:

 * ASUS USB AC53 nano rev A1
 * TP-Link AC1300 Archer T3U or Nano AC600 Archer T2U